Morgan Stanley Reiterates SL Green Realty (SLG) Equal-Weight Recommendation

 VGSIX - Vanguard Real Estate Index Fund Investor Shares holds 2,825K shares representing 4.39% ownership of the company.
 In it's prior filing, the firm reported owning 2,868K shares, representing a decrease of 1.53%.
 The firm decreased its portfolio allocation in SLG by 37.22% over the last quarter.

 Jpmorgan Chase holds 2,090K shares representing 3.25% ownership of the company.
 In it's prior filing, the firm reported owning 537K shares, representing an increase of 74.29%.
-The firm decreased its portfolio allocation in SLG by 68.52% over the last quarter.
+The firm increased its portfolio allocation in SLG by 150.72% over the last quarter.

 VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 1,985K shares representing 3.08% ownership of the company.
 In it's prior filing, the firm reported owning 1,941K shares, representing an increase of 2.22%.
 The firm decreased its portfolio allocation in SLG by 34.13% over the last quarter.